Skip to content

 raise ValueError("Number of bounding boxes must match number of labels")

-_validate_color(text_bg_color)
+text_bg_color = _validate_color(text_bg_color)

-_validate_color(text_color)
+text_color = _validate_color(text_color)

-for label, bbox in zip(labels, bboxes):
+for label, bbox in zip(labels, bboxes, strict=True):

 img = add_T_label(